 PBL is an instructional approach designed to place participants before real life challenges and problems while providing the opportunity to develop knowledge and skills (critical thinking, creativity, communication, etc).

 When the trainers position themselves at the center of the training process, they direct the experience of learning, and are the source of all learning.

 Templates that I use to support my Instructional Designing process can be downloaded here:

 It could be called a lesson plan.
 It is a plan.
 The plan of the training program.
 Following the scenario-based learning, every training unit should contain a challenge in the form of a story.
 Storyboarding also allows for the organization of the training in a visual way, and by dividing it into defined parts, the designer can.

 The map allows the visualization of the concept of the training program.
 The actions that the trainee should perform well will be listed.
 An example of how to think from the action plan perspective is to focus on the outcome by starting the focus sentence so: “At the end of this training, the trainee will be able to” and then add the desired behavior change that the training aims to transform, as well as the activities that will be practiced and finally the information on those activities.

-I’m an expert in Bloom’s taxonomy, especially when it comes to consider the relation of HOTS and LOTS with Howard Gardner multiple intelligences theory (MI) – although this one is not one of my favorites lately, I understand it, and can apply it, if necessary.
+I’m an expert in Bloom’s taxonomy, especially when it comes to consider the relation of HOTS and LOTS with Howard Gardner multiple intelligences theory (MI) – MI is not one of my favorites lately, but it’s useful and empowering to I understand it, and can apply it, if necessary.
 Mostly, MI can be useful when discussing personalized learning experiences.
 By following Bloom’s Taxonomy we can transform a given objective into several chunks of content.
 We then develop matching outcomes for our training and these will be gradually evolving in complexity along the training program.
 These objectives will be then analyzed in the evaluation phase (see also Kirckpatrick).